powersync-ja/powersync-kotlin/README.md

 ```

 Note: The `linkOnly` attribute is set to `true` and framework is set to `isStatic = true` to ensure that the `powersync-sqlite-core` binaries are only statically linked.

+## Formatting and Linting

+This repo uses [ktlint](https://pinterest.github.io/ktlint/) to handle formatting and linting.
+If you would like the IDE to automatically format your code and show linting errors install the [ktlint plugin](https://plugins.jetbrains.com/plugin/15057-ktlint).
+Then in Settings go to Tools -> Ktlint -> Select Distract free (recommended) mode.
+It will automatically use the rules set in the `.editorconfig` file.

 ## Getting Started